Supreme Court Leaves Citizenship Question Blocked For Now From 2020 Census

 The high court's decision comes amid a variety of new developments.

-On June 12, the House oversight committee voted to hold Attorney General William Barr and Ross in contempt for failure to produce emails and other documents involving the citizenship question.
+On June 12, the House oversight committee voted to hold Ross and Attorney General William Barr in contempt for failure to produce emails and other documents involving the citizenship question.
 Unless there is an agreement, the full House could vote on the contempt citation, but the timing is unclear.
 And unless the issue is resolved through the usual process of negotiation, it would be litigated in the courts.

 In a separate development later that same day, organizations challenging the addition of the citizenship question in New York asked the Supreme Court to send the census case back to the lower court if necessary to resolve what the plaintiffs called newly discovered evidence casting doubt on Trump administration claims.
 The groups cite unpublished documents regarding the citizenship question on the late Thomas Hofeller's hard drives, which were found by his daughter.